jwdinius/jwdinius.github.io/_posts/2023-10-01-sim-autopilot.md

 ---
 layout: post
 title:  Implementation of different fixed-wing flight controllers
-description: A comparison of three different flight controllers for a simulated fixed-wing aircraft
+description: A comparison of three different flight controllers for a simulated fixed-wing aircraft.
 date:   2023-10-13 10:00:00
 use_math: true
 comments: true